brainvisa/anatomist-free/sphinxman/anatomist_manual2.rst

 Load and display objects
 ------------------------

 Loading and displaying are two different actions in Anatomist.
 Loading is reading data stored in memory.
 While displaying is visualizing the object in Anatomist windows, with maybe modifications.
-For example, you can load data written in radiological convention and display it in neurological convention.
-The display options does not change data on disk.

 Axis orientation
 ++++++++++++++++

-Axis in Anatomist  are oriented like this:
+Axes in native images in Anatomist are oriented like this:

 * X axis: right => left
 * Y axis: anterior => posterior